The latest novel from Cara Sue Achterberg.....released June 2017

 Life on Pine Road has never been more challenging for the Turners.
 That’s what happens when you’re practicing normal.

 Combining her trademark combination of wit, insight, and tremendous empathy for her characters, Cara Sue Achterberg has written a novel that is at once familiar and startlingly fresh.

 "Does facing the truth beat living a lie?
 In Practicing Normal, Cara Sue Achterberg has given us a smart story that is both a window and a mirror, about the extraordinary pain - and the occasional gifts - of an ordinary life."
 Jacquelyn Mitchard (bestselling author of The Deep End of the Ocean, the very first Oprah book club pick)

 "Practicing Normal takes a deep dive into the dysfunctional dynamics of a 'picture perfect family.'
 A compelling story about the beautiful humanity in the most ordinary of lives: from first love to a marriage on the downward slide to an unexpected family tragedy.
 Achterberg handles each thread with tender care and we can't help but root for every member of the Turner family."
 Kate Moretti (a New York Times bestselling author of The Vanishing Year)

 "What does is really mean to have a normal life?
 Achterberg's stunning new ovel explores how a family can fracture just trying to survive, and how what makes us different is also waht can make us most divine."
-Carline Leavitt, author of Cruel Beautiful World and the New York Times bestsellers Pictures of You and Is this Tomorrow
+Caroline Leavitt, author of Cruel Beautiful World and the New York Times bestsellers Pictures of You and Is this Tomorrow

 Olga Nunez Miret, a psychiatrist and book reviewer, had this to say.